konstant-cloud/Triangle-tracker/README.md

 Mohamed Hassan Mohamed

 ## Project Description
-This is a web application of Triangle Tracker that allows the user to help find three types of triangles; Equilateral triangle, Isosceles triangle, Scalene triangle
+This is a web application of Triangle Tracker that allows the user to help find three types of triangles; Equilateral triangle, Isosceles triangle, Scalene triangle.

 ## Technologies Used
 JavaScript, Html, Css